William R. Tyler

 William Royall Tyler (October 17, 1910 – November 16, 2003) was a United States diplomat.
+He served as the United States Ambassador to the Netherlands from 1965 to 1969.

 Biography

 William Royall Tyler was born in Paris in 1910.
 His father Royall Tyler (1884–1953) was an American and a descendant of Royall Tyler (1757–1826).
 His mother was an Italian, Countess Elisina de Castelvecchio.
 His mother was the great-great-granddaughter of Louis Bonaparte, descending from Louis Bonaparte's illegitimate son François de Castelvecchio (1826–1869).
 Tyler was educated at Balliol College, Oxford.